Corey Clark

 Corey Delaney Clark (born July 13, 1980) is an American singer.
-He is known for his highly publicized disqualification from the second season of American Idol and later allegations of a sexual relationship with then-Idol judge Paula Abdul.
-He is the older brother of WNBA player Alysha Clark.
+He is known for his highly publicized disqualification from the second season of American Idol and later allegations of a sexual relationship with then-Idol judge Paula Abdul, although an internal investigation by an independent counsel appointed by the Fox network found no cause to believe there had been a sexual relationship between the two.
+Clark is the older brother of WNBA player Alysha Clark.